U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The Ruby Mountain IHC fire facilities were completed in the spring of 2011 and have been fully operational since then.
 These facilities include three top of the line buildings comprised of two crew quarters and one operations building.
 Each crew quarters building has 10 dorm style rooms, 4 individual bathrooms with showers, laundry and storage rooms, double kitchens, as well as a large living/dining room.
 The operations building includes 7 office spaces, a training/meeting room, a state of the art fitness room, and a truck bay that houses locker rooms, tool/supply cache, hazmat shed and saw shop.
 For the 2016 season housing will be provided to crew members from outside the local area.
 In 2016 the housing fee will be approximately $70.50 per pay period.
 The rate will be comparable to the 2015 season.

-The crew participated in the “BLM Fitness Challenge” in 2014.
+The crew participated in the “BLM Fitness Challenge” in 2015.
 The BLM Fitness Challenge is a competition created by the Navy SEALs and has recently been voluntarily adopted by many BLM personnel.
 To achieve a perfect score on the Fitness Challenge an individual must run an 8:00 minute 1.5 mile, do 120 push-ups in 3:00 minutes without breaking form, do 150 sit-ups in 3:00 minutes without breaking form and complete 25 pull-ups.
-In 2014 Ruby Mountain IHC had an overall average of 312.6 points on the fitness challenge.
+In 2015 Ruby Mountain IHC had an overall average of 283 points on the fitness challenge.
 (The crew will strive to beat last year’s averages) Ruby Mountain IHC won the 2014 BLM IHC fitness challenge, which is a contest between the 11 BLM IHC’s in the country.
-Our goal is to keep the trophy on our wall for years to come.
+In 2015 we finished second and our goal for 2016 is to win back the trophy.

 For information on the Fitness Challenge go to: www.blm.gov/nifc/st/en/prog/fire/fireops/fitness_challenge.html